dolanske/syncplay.pl/README.md

 # syncplay.pl
-HTML WordPress theme for the Syncplay website.
+HTML theme for the Syncplay website.

 # Known issues / Stuff to fix on the main branch #